Accounts & Subscriptions

 What types of publishers and agents don't you list?

-At this time, we are not a resource for: translations, graphic novels, picture books, greeting cards, novelty publishing, or scriptwriting.
+At this time, we are not a resource for: translations, graphic novels, picture books or illustrated books, greeting cards, novelty publishing, or play/scriptwriting.

 Also, we only list publishers, publications, and agents.
 Currently, we do not list fellowships or contests that provide a prize without publication.
 (If you are interested in any of those categories, please let us know.)

-Finally, we do not list any market that doesn't meet our listing criteria.
+Finally, we do not list any market that doesn't meet our publisher listing criteria or agent listing criteria.

 How often are the publisher and agent listings updated?

 We are dedicated to keeping our listings as up to date as possible.
 We check each of our active listings' guidelines pages for changes once a month on average, and we run a comprehensive audit of each active listing at least twice a year.
 When someone contacts us with a correction or change, we generally update the listing within one business day.
 Read more about the things we do to ensure our listings are accurate.

 I noticed an error in a listing.
 Can you fix it?

 Yes!
 Please let us know about it (use the appropriate "Report" link on the market's listing, found under the cover art) and we'll look into it ASAP.

-You don't list x market.
+You don't list a certain publication.
 Will you add it?

 Please let us know about the publication.
 If it meets our eligibility criteria, we will add a full listing.
 Otherwise, if you are a subscriber, you can request a DNQ (does not qualify) listing so that you can track any submissions you send to them.

-I am an editor.
+I am an editor/agent.
 How can I manage my listing?

 Only members of our admin team can make changes to our listings.
 On the listing, look for the "Report" header (below the cover art) for links to report corrections/updates and new cover art.
 We normally make requested changes within one business day.